dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ### Version numbers matter with threejs

-When I first wrote this post I was using threejs version r91, and the last time I came around to do a little editing I was using r127.
-I do then make an effort to come around and edit my threejs posts now and then to fix anything that might brake in later versions of threejs.
+When I first wrote this post I was using threejs version r91, and the last time I came around to do a little editing I was using r135.
+I do make an effort to come around and edit my threejs posts now and then to fix anything that might brake in late versions of threejs.
 The library still moves pretty fast in terms of development compared to other projects where progress is kind of slow, so always be mindful of the version of threejs that is being used and how old content on the web might be.

 ### Start With just a quick canvas element and drawing to the 2d context